karrot-dev/yunity.org/user/pages/10.heartbeat/2019-04-28/item.md

 published: true
 ---

-**The yunity heartbeat** - news from the world of sharing, fresh every two weeks.
+**The yunity heartbeat** - news from the world of sharing, fresh every month.

 ## [Harzgerode](http://freiefeldlage.de/)